 Tax payments are payable to Lacombe County and can be made using one of the following options:

 - By mail lo: Lacombe County, RR3, Lacombe AB T4L 2N3

-If payment is mailed, the envelope must be postmarked by Canada Post no later than August 31st of the current year.
+Mailed payments must be postmarked by Canada Post no later than September 30th of the current year.

 If the postmark is illegible or missing the actual date of receipt by the Lacombe County will apply.

 - In person at the County office during regular office hours (Monday- Friday, 8:30 a.m. to 4:30 p.m.)